student423/Zomato_Analysis_project/README.md

 #6.when rating is zero ------> not rating
 #1 Not rated count is very high
 #2 Maximum number of rating are b/w 2.5 to 3.4
+#Maximum number of 0 ratings are from indian customers